romden/reinforcement-learning/README.md

 # reinforcement-learning

-This repository contains implementation of popular algorithms for reinforcement learning.
+This repository contains python implementations of popular algorithms for reinforcement learning.

-Author:\
-Roman Denysiuk
+To run some algorithms, TensorFlow 2.0 is required.